getshifter/shifter-headless-nextjs-typescript/README.md

 Please note that the `npm` commands mentioned above can be replaced with `yarn` if you prefer using Yarn as your package manager.

+## Deploying to Netlify

+To deploy the Shifter Headless Next JS Starter Template to Netlify, follow these steps:

+1. Configure the build settings for your Netlify site:
+   - Build command: `npm run build`
+   - Publish directory: `out`

+2. Set up environment variables:
+   - In the "Advanced build settings" section of your Netlify site configuration, click on "New variable" to add a new environment variable.
+   - Variable name: `NETLIFY_NEXT_PLUGIN_SKIP`
+   - Variable value: `false`

+   This environment variable ensures that the Netlify Next.js plugin is not skipped during the build process.

+   - Create a "New variable" again to add another environment variable.
+   - Variable name: `WORDPRESS_URL`
+   - Variable value: `<your-wordpress-site-api-url>`

+     Replace `<your-wordpress-site-api-url>` with the URL of your headless WordPress site's API endpoint.
+This variable allows your Next.js application to connect to the correct WordPress API.

+By configuring these build settings and environment variables, you can deploy the Shifter Headless Next JS Starter Template to Netlify and ensure the proper integration with your WordPress backend.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.